adamkewley/jobson/README.md

+> **⚠️ Warning ⚠️: This project is (effectively) unmaintained.**
+>
+> It mostly works fine, but additional patch/feature support is not currently available, or is very sparse.
+Apologies
+> for the inconvenience, but I am quite busy 😥!
+>
+> - AK

 # jobson <img src="logo.svg" align="right" alt="" width="128" height="128" />

 > A platform for transforming command-line applications into a job service